f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab04.rst

 Use VScode for Posting FAST Template Set
 ----------------------------------------
-This lab will focus on converting a AS3 declaration into FAST YML and then packaging into FAST Template Set.
+This lab will focus on converting an AS3 declaration into FAST YML and then packaging into FAST Template Set.
 The template set can be pushed to the BIG-IP.
 The FAST App can be deployed using the recently pushed template set.

 #.
 Go to ``VScode`` right click on ``fast`` >> ``templates`` folder and click on ``New Folder`` as shown below